Geometric QCD II: The Confining Twistor String and Meson Spectrum: The Elfin theory on a flat surface

 However, the boundary conditions lower this symmetry down to $U_+(1) \times U_-(1)$: \begin{smalleq} \end{smalleq} Both $U(1)$ currents vanish at the boundary: \begin{smalleq} \end{smalleq} So, there is no flow outside.
 The derivative $\pd_k$ in (2.11) can be replaced by $D_k$, since the boundary terms vanish.

 At vanishing mass $m$ the theory possesses chiral $\sigma_3$ invariance, which is not violated by any anomaly.

 Let us now discuss the symmetry of the physical $x$-space.
-As usual in string theory, the transformations of the internal coordinates $\xi$ have nothing to do with the physical rotations in $x$-space.
+Transformations of the internal coordinates $\xi$ are independent of physical rotations in $x$-space.
 From the viewpoint of two-dimensional field theory in $\xi$-space, the rotations in $x$-space represent internal $O(4)$ symmetry transformations of the $C_\mu$ field, \begin{smalleq} \end{smalleq} The Elf does not transform: \begin{smalleq} \end{smalleq} This follows from the boundary conditions.
 The full target surface field $X^i_\mu$ transforms as one of the $SO(3)_\pm$ subgroups of $SO(4)$ \begin{smalleq}

 \end{smalleq}